You should do whatever you can to protect patients'

 family.
 Be sure you listen to their wishes for modesty.

-Don't take it personal if they prefer that same gender doctors
+Don't take it personal if they prefer that same sex doctors

 or nurses treat them.
 Never think about what may be more convenient

 for you as a medical professional when it comes to patient modesty.

 It is strongly recommended that you check out patient